-Use your Small Arms/Artillery Repairer experience as a springboard to advance your civilian career.
-The skills you learn in this specialty will prepare you for a future as an electronic mechanic, an avionics technician, or a missile facilities repairer with civilian firms that design, build, and test weapons for the military.
+Through your training, you will develop the skills and experience to enjoy a civilian career as an electronic mechanic, an avionics technician, or a missile facilities repairer with firms that design, build, and test weapons for the military.

 Instead of paying to learn these skills, get paid to train.
 In the Army National Guard, you will learn these valuable job skills while earning a regular paycheck and qualifying for tuition assistance.

 Job training for Small Arms/Artillery Repairers consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and 7 weeks of Advanced Individual Training.
 Training consists of both classroom and field work.